tanzilli/AcmeBoot/README.txt

 make serialflash
   to compile AcmeBoot for NetusG20 with serialflash

+make sdcard
+  to compile AcmeBoot suitable to boot from sdcard
+	(experimental)

 If you want to specify a different compiler path simple append the string
 	CROSS_COMPILE=/path/to/arm-none-eabi-
 to the above make commands.